laurens-b/recras-wordpress-plugin/readme.txt

   - Add missing error message for minimum amount
   - Recheck vouchers when changing product amounts
   - Improve interaction (particularly on mobile)

-= 3.2.2 =
-* Fix pre-filling amounts form

-= 3.2.1 =
-* Update online booking library version: fix error when trying to book a product that has no material

-= 3.2.0 =
-* Update online booking library version: show error when input is higher than allowed
-* It is now possible to show a selection of packages during online booking

 = Older versions =
 See [the full changelog](https://github.com/Recras/recras-wordpress-plugin/blob/master/changelog.md) for older versions.